Roman-Si/Pleurotus_proteomics/README.md

 The analysis is in [Quarto](https://quarto.org/) documents (`.qmd`), with rendered HTML outputs available in the [`docs/`](docs/) directory.
 These HTML files can be previewed in-browser using [htmlpreview.github.io](https://htmlpreview.github.io/), avoiding the need to download them.

-The analysis is in Quarto documents (.qmd), with rendered HTML outputs available in the docs/ directory.
-These HTML files can be previewed in-browser using htmlpreview.github.io, avoiding the need to download them.

 ### Rendered reports

 * Quantitative proteomics analysis: